return42/sphkerneldoc/linux_src_doc/drivers/pci/probe_c.rst

 Description
 -----------

-Scan a PCI bus and child buses for new devices, adds them, and enables them.
+Scan a PCI bus and child buses for new devices, add them, and enable them.

 Returns the max number of subordinate bus discovered.